akiidjk/ZInjector/README.md

 > [!NOTE]
-> This is my first project in Zig so the code is pretty mmmm rude(?).
-The goal is to learn Zig and perform process injection.
-> I haven't decided what to implement yet, but the first steps are to learn Zig and implement simple process injection attack on windows.
+> This is my first project in Zig, so the code is pretty rough.
+My goal is to learn Zig and perform process injection.
+I haven't decided what to implement yet, but the first steps are to learn Zig and carry out a simple process injection attack on Windows.

 ## Usage